The Fitzgerald coat of arms accompanied the "Sons of Gerald" ("Fils Gérald") out of Norman France and into assimilation among the Irish.

 According to the ship's manifest, he arrived 2 April 1905 in the port of New York aboard the SS Celtic (White Star Line – the same line which owned the Titanic) with $13.50 in his pocket.
 He had paid his own passage.

 His destination is listed as 15 Worcester Place, Holyoke Massachusetts, the home of his sister Mary.
-I presume that to be Maria, 21 years his senior, the eldest girl in the family.
+I presumed that to be Maria, 21 years his senior, the eldest girl in the family.
 The address still exists, and while the lot where #15 stood is vacant, the adjacent buildings look to date from the early 1900s.
 They were likely to have been newly built at the time as part of Holyoke's booming expansion.
+UPDATE: His sister Mary really couldn't have been in Holyoke in 1905.
+Her marriage to Michael O'Neill of Lower Teer on 20 January 1877 is documented, she had eight kids in Ireland, and she's the grandmother of Michael Fitzpatrick, with whom I've been in correspondence.
+So either there was a recording error and it's not his sister Mary he was going to visit but another relative.
+Or it's possible Thomas had no actual destination in the US, and simply made up a story of Mary being in Holyoke to satisfy a bureaucratic necessity.
+But that address is very specific, and exists.

 Thomas Joseph Fitzgerald married Anna E. O'Flaherty, daughter of Morris O'Flaherty and Julia Barrett.
 Anna was born September 12, 1880 at St. Columbas hospital in New York.